Hellgate Keep IV: The Crossing

 “ I don’t think I’d be here if I wasn’t, master rogue,” Daerrian replies back rather snippily.
 “Don’t worry.
 I know where our path leads and I come prepared for what we may meet along the way and once we get there.”

-As they get up and make ready to depart, Aloe is heard saying to him, “For the sake of the us and the realms, I hope your not just bragging, mage.”
+As they get up and make ready to depart, Aloe is heard saying to him, “For the sake of us and the realms, I hope you're not just bragging, mage.”

 Chapter Three: